SignalK/aisreporter/README.md

-# marinetrafficreporter
+# aisreporter
-Signal K Node server plugin to report the vessel's AIS data to MarineTraffic
+Signal K Node server plugin to report the vessel's AIS data to MarineTraffic and other similar aggregators.